With only a short sail today of just under 80NM from the Netherlands Antilles to Venezuela, I’m hoping the wind is kind and nothing goes wrong…

 Chichiriviche: 11°06.758’N 68°13.283’W

-With only 76NM to Venezuela and apart from a very rolley sea, and being sick again, nothing much else happened on this sail from the Netherlands Antilles.
+With only an uncomfortable rolling sea and a queazy sickly feeling again, nothing much else happened on this sail from the Netherlands Antilles.

 Reaching Chichiriviche, we anchor behind a little island before moving up to the lake area to see the Caquetios cave.

-Sheer craggy cliffs against the clear blue sky surround Reality and quite dramatic.
+Sheer craggy cliffs against the clear blue sky surround Reality and is quite dramatic.

 Some cliff-sides are over 200 metres high and sprawl right down to the water’s edge.